jacobRidenour/ProgWiki/README.md

 ## Recommended Applications
 1. [Git](https://github.com/git-guides/install-git).
 Download code repositories, and version control your projects.
-Comes with git bash.
+Comes with git bash (Windows).
 2. [Visual Studio Code](https://code.visualstudio.com/).
 Snappy code editor.
 Can be molded into somewhat of an IDE for a number of languages.
 Git integration and search capabilities are excellent.
    - [Code - OSS](https://github.com/microsoft/vscode) if on Linux and your package manager's only option is a Flatpak.
 3. [Visual Studio](https://visualstudio.microsoft.com/vs/) (Windows only).
 Top tier support for C++, C#, .NET.
 Integrated profiler.
 Built-in debugger works on *any* Windows executable<sup>†</sup>; .NET UI designer tools.